 Rent a flat or house.
 You need to apply through a Real Estate Agent or directly with the owner.
 You will need to pay a bond (deposit) that you will get back upon completion of your contract.
 Pay separately for electricity, water, phone and internet.

-Note: That when opting for Sharing Rented Accommodation it is advisable to have your name down on the lease , in this way you are lawfully able to get you security bond money back, otherwise if the Security Bond is under one of your Flatmates you may be facing difficulties on getting your money back!
-Check with the Real State about this.
+Note that when opting for Sharing Rented Accommodation it is advisable to have your name down on the lease, in this way you are lawfully able to get your security bond money back, otherwise if the Security Bond is under one of your Flatmates you may be facing difficulties on getting your money back!
+Check with the Real Estate Agent about this.

 - Choose your flatmates carefully when sharing a place.

-- Check with the Rental Tenancy Authority (RTA) what your rights and responsibilities are.
+- Check with the local rental authority, for example in Queensland is the Rental Tenancy Authority (RTA), what your rights and responsibilities are.
 For more information visit this link: www.rta.qld.gov.au.

-- There is an organisation advocating for international students with Tenancies Authorities, please visit www.saia.org.au.
+- In Queensland, there is an organisation advocating for international students with Tenancies Authorities, please visit tenantsqld.org.au.